-- 1 .
-Authority of Presiding Officer: The presiding officer may conduct the hearing or other proceeding in the manner the presiding officer deems most appropriate for the particular proceeding.
-The presiding officer has the authority, in any preliminary or evidentiary hearing, to: [Amended June 12, 2012] - a. set hearing dates, other than the initial hearing date for permit matters set by the general manager in accordance with Rule 14.2.4; - b. convene the hearing at the time and place specified in the notice for public hearing; - c. establish the jurisdiction of the District concerning the subject matter under consideration; - d. rule on motions and on the admissibility of evidence and amendments to pleadings; - e. designate and align parties and establish the order for presentation of evidence; - f. administer oaths to all persons presenting testimony; - g. examine witnesses; - h. issue subpoenas when required to compel the attendance of witnesses or the production of papers and documents;
+- Authority of Presiding Officer: The presiding officer may conduct the hearing or other proceeding in the manner the presiding officer deems most appropriate for the particular proceeding.
+The presiding officer has the authority, in any preliminary or evidentiary hearing, to: [Amended June 12, 2012] - a. set hearing dates or direct the General Manager to set such dates,, other than the initial hearing date for permit matters set solely by the General Manager in accordance with Rule 14.2.4; - b. convene the hearing at the time and place specified in the notice for public hearing; - establish the jurisdiction of the District concerning the subject matter under consideration; - d. rule on motions and on the admissibility of evidence and amendments to pleadings; - e. designate and align parties and establish the order for presentation of evidence; - f. administer oaths to all persons presenting testimony; - g. examine witnesses; - h. issue subpoenas when required to compel the attendance of witnesses or the production of papers and documents;